 Olive Tip Catheter: Olive tip catheters are a type of coude tip catheter with a slight curve towards the end.
 Olive tip catheters come with a small bulb attached to the curved end which assists in navigating the catheter through tight or restrictive spaces.

-Pediatric Pull-Ups: For toddlers transitioning to potty training or for older children struggling with nighttime incontinence.
+Pediatric Pull-Ons: For toddlers transitioning to potty training or for older children struggling with nighttime incontinence.
 Training pants allow toddlers to have more control of their potty training while still allowing parents to check for messes.
 Sleep Overs are a discreet, underwear like pull-up for older children.

 Pediatric Diapers: Offered in a variety of sizes for growing babies, pediatric diapers are absorbent and soft on sensitive skin.
 Pediatric diapers have a stretchy inner leg cuff to allow babies to move freely without leaks or irritation.
 Refastenable tabs allow parents to check for messes without removing the entire diaper.